 Included in the Los Verdes project is the Bacanora claim totaling 55 hectares acquired from Minera Teck Cominco on January 31, 2007.
-Included in the consideration paid for the claim is a 2% Net Smelter Royalty on the gross amount sold, less specific costs, of all or a portion of the ores or concentrate derived from the property.
+Included in the consideration paid for this claim is a 2% Net Smelter Royalty on the gross amount sold, less specific costs, of all or a portion of the ores or concentrate derived from the property.

-On September 28, 2011, the Company announced that it had acquired, at auction from the General Mines Direction of Mexico, a title to the Potreritos molybdenum-copper deposit concessions in Sonora, Mexico at a price of CAD\$1,590,000.
-The property is situated approximately 2 km to the north of the Los Verdes property.
-Title was transferred on April 23, 2012 and is now included as part of the Los Verdes project and referred to as the North Deposit.
+In April, 2012, the Company acquired, at auction from the General Mines Direction of Mexico, a title to the Potreritos molybdenum-copper deposit concessions in Sonora.
+The property is situated approximately 2 km to the north of the Los Verdes property and is now referred to as the North Deposit.